16

 5

 • The list of off-topic is far too long.
 I recommend including only demonstrated recurring problems, and using clear labels (e.g. “general reference” is only clear to a few SE insiders).
-Jan 17, 2012 at 22:51
+Commented Jan 17, 2012 at 22:51

 • @Gilles The list is down to 6 now. superuser.com section is 5.